Edward Pierce (sculptor): Life

 He was the son of Edward Pearce (d.
-1658), a painter and stainer, noted for his decorative paintings in Old Somerset House.
+1658), a painter and stainer.
+A former apprentice of the painter Rowland Buckett, his father worked with John de Critz decorating interiors for Henrietta Maria, and issued a set of prints for interior decoration.
+He worked with Inigo Jones working up drawings for masque costume and painting scenery, and is noted for his decorative paintings in Old Somerset House.

-He is thought to have trained under Edward Bird working under Christopher Wren on London church interiors.
+Pierce is thought to have trained under Edward Bird working under Christopher Wren on London church interiors.
 In 1656 he was made a Freeman of The Painters and Stainers Company.
 In the 1650s he lived at the lower end of Surrey Street in the parish of St Botolph's, Aldgate.

 His first wood carvings were for Sir Charles Wolseley, 2nd Baronet at Wolseley Hall, where he was responsible for the dining-room.

 The Great Fire of London in 1666 proved a major boost to his career and he went into a long-term working relationship with Christopher Wren - executing the interiors for many of Wren's churches (built to replace the many destroyed churches).

 He lived most of his life in a house on Arundel Street, but died on Surrey Street died in March or April of 1695 with his will being granted on 27 April 1695.
 He is buried only a dozen metres north in the churchyard of St Clement Danes, close to some of his finest interior work.